worldwidecam/timeline-forum/README.md

 ### Online Mailbox Feature
 - **Mailbox Implementation**: Users can send and receive mail visually, using themed stationery like in Animal Crossing, with a virtual inbox to display messages.

+### Note on EventMarker Component
+- The EventMarker component requires accurate date/time information for proper functionality.
+There are additional considerations to ensure it works correctly.

 ### Original Documentation
 <details>
 <summary>Legacy README Content</summary>